gobabygocarswithjoysticks/gbg-pcb/README.md

 ### This keeps you from needing to solder the joystick wires to a 4 wire cable.

 # [3D printed case for the GBG-PCB](/case)
-See the above link for notes on how to add cooling fans to the case.
+See the above link for notes on how to add cooling fans to the case to increase the current capacity.

 # notes for people working on the KiCAD for this project
 Use KiCAD 10.0

-Run [this github action](https://github.com/gobabygocarswithjoysticks/gbg-pcb/actions/workflows/process-kicad.yml) when you push changes to any of the KiCAD files.
+Run [this github action](https://github.com/gobabygocarswithjoysticks/gbg-pcb/actions/workflows/process-kicad.yml) when you push changes to the KiCAD files.
 The action updates the images of the CAD, the gerber files, the schematic, and other PCB production files.

 # photos
 ![view of assembled PCB from the top](/photos/image0.jpg)